isaacazuelos/SlowChess/README.md

 SlowChess
 =========

 A chess engine in Haskell.
-Built to learn more about Haskell tooling.
+Built to learn more about Haskell.

-A rewrite of this is happening as [`rook`](https://github.com/isaacazuelos/rook)
+A rewrite was attempted as [`rook`](https://github.com/isaacazuelos/rook), but never got as far as this attempt.